Imogen Heap: Early life

-She did not enjoy playing the music of classical composers such as Bach and Beethoven, and would instead attempt to play in their style to convince her parents she was practising their music.
+She did not enjoy playing the music of classical composers such as Bach and Beethoven, and would instead attempt to play in their style to convince her parents she was practicing their music.
 As a child, she recorded music by recording herself playing piano on cassette, then recording herself again singing over it.
 At around age 10, she composed Christmas carols for her school's choir.
 She soon began taking lessons and became classically trained in several instruments, including piano, cello, and clarinet, while attending Friends' School, a private, Quaker-run boarding school in Saffron Walden.
-She has stated that she was "everyone's worst nightmare" while there, spending much of her time smoking, drinking, and experimenting with drugs.
+She has stated that she found being at school "extremely boring" and was "everyone's worst nightmare" while there, spending much of her time smoking, drinking, and experimenting with drugs.
 She performed frequently at school recitals in order to avoid being punished for bad behaviour.

 Due to being placed a year above children her age, Heap has stated she did not get along with many people from the school and spent most of her time in the music room practising piano.
 She stated, "In boarding school ...
 I was mocked about the clothes I wore, the way I looked, whatever.
 People there really did regard me as some kind of freak from the middle of nowhere."
 Her music teacher—who, she has said, considered her "really irritating"—would send her to the school's music technology room as punishment, where she taught herself how to sample music.
 At age twelve, she also taught herself how to use Cubase on an Atari ST computer at Friends' School.
 By the age of thirteen, she had begun writing songs.
 At age fifteen, she started using reel-to-reel recording to record her music and using a home computer to program it.
-She eventually got expelled from the school after cursing at her matron but, as they needed her to perform at the end-of-year concert, lived with the headmistress and practised piano for the rest of the year.
+She eventually got expelled from school after telling her matron to "fuck off", but since they still needed her to perform at the end-of-year concert, lived with the headmistress and practised piano for the rest of the year.